symfony/symfony-docs/setup/symfony_server.rst

 * Some browsers (e.g. Chrome) require to re-apply proxy settings (clicking on ``Re-apply settings`` button on the ``chrome://net-internals/#proxy`` page) or a full restart after starting the proxy.
-Otherwise, you'll see a *"This webpage is not available"* error (``ERR_NAME_NOT_RESOLVED``);
+Otherwise, you will see a *"This webpage is not available"* error (``ERR_NAME_NOT_RESOLVED``);
 * Some Operating Systems (e.g. macOS) don't apply by default the proxy settings to local hosts and domains.
 You may need to remove ``*.local`` and/or other